ThePixelPro366/SakeSetup/README.md

 2. In the dashboard → **"Buckets"** → **"Create a Bucket"**
 3. Note your **endpoint URL** shown on the bucket page, e.g.:
 4. Go to **"App Keys"** → **"Add a New Application Key"**
-5. Save these immediately (shown only once!):
+5. Save the 3 values immediately (shown only once!):

 # Part 5 – Render (Deploy the App)